amanda-nascimentobarbosa/8_week_sql_challenge/week_1/README.md

 GROUP BY pd.customer_id
 ```
 **Comment:**
-* In the first `CTE` create a column to find out the date after 7 days the customer became a member and another column for the last day of January;
+* In the first `CTE`, we create a column to find out the date after 7 days the customer became a member and another column for the last day of January;
 * The second `CTE` creates the column points where sushi is always 2x10xprice, first week of membership for any item is 2x10xprice and after that 10xprice
 * The select `SUM`every point;
 * The customer C is not a member, this is why he's not in the answer.